Gratis Versand ab 14,99 €. Mehr Infos.

 • 16 Lesestunden

-<b> <i>The remarkable untold story of Thomas Jefferson's three daughters - two white and free, one black and enslaved - and the divergent paths they forged in a newly independent America.</i> </b> Thomas Jefferson had three daughters: Martha and Maria by his wife, Martha Wayles Jefferson, and Harriet by his slave Sally Hemings.
-In <i>Jefferson's Daughters</i>, Catherine Kerrison, a scholar of early American and women's history, recounts the remarkable journey of these three women - and how their struggle to define themselves reflects both the possibilities and the limitations that resulted from the American Revolution.
-Although the three women shared a father, the similarities end there.
-Martha and Maria received a fine convent school education while they lived with their father during his diplomatic posting in Paris - a hothouse of intellectual ferment whose celebrated <i>salonnières</i> are vividly brought to life in Kerrison's narrative.
-Once they returned home, however, the sisters found their options limited by the laws and customs of early America.
-Harriet Hemings followed a different path.
-She escaped slavery - apparently with the assistance of Jefferson himself.
-Leaving Monticello behind, she boarded a coach and set off for a decidedly uncertain future.
-For this groundbreaking triple biography, Kerrison has uncovered never-before-published documents written by the Jefferson sisters when they were in their teens, as well as letters written by members of the Jefferson and Hemings families.
-She has interviewed Hemings family descendants (and, with their cooperation, initiating DNA testing) and searched for possible descendants of Harriet Hemings.
-The eventful lives of Thomas Jefferson's daughters provide a unique vantage point from which to examine the complicated patrimony of the American Revolution itself.
-The richly interwoven story of these three strong women and their fight to shape their own destinies sheds new light on the ongoing movement toward human rights in America - and on the personal and political legacy of one of our most controversial Founding Fathers.
+The remarkable untold story of Thomas Jefferson's three daughters—two white and free, one black and enslaved—reveals their divergent paths in a newly independent America.
+Jefferson had three daughters: Martha and Maria with his wife, Martha Wayles Jefferson, and Harriet with his enslaved mistress, Sally Hemings.
+Catherine Kerrison, a scholar of early American and women's history, recounts the journeys of these women and how their struggles reflect the possibilities and limitations of the American Revolution.
+While Martha and Maria enjoyed a fine education in Paris, their options diminished upon returning home due to the restrictive laws and customs of early America.
+In contrast, Harriet Hemings escaped slavery, reportedly with Jefferson's assistance, embarking on an uncertain future.
+Kerrison's groundbreaking biography uncovers never-before-published documents from the sisters' teenage years and letters from both the Jefferson and Hemings families.
+She has also engaged with Hemings family descendants and initiated DNA testing to trace Harriet's lineage.
+The lives of Jefferson's daughters offer a unique perspective on the complex legacy of the American Revolution, highlighting their fight for autonomy and shedding light on the ongoing movement for human rights in America, as well as the political legacy of one of the nation's most controversial Founding Fathers.

 Jefferson's Daughters2019